Welcome to Santa Barbara Home Designer

 Here, a favorite General Contractor team installs a fluted plaster detail above a kitchen window.

-The details are reminiscent of the early George Washington Smith style
+These details are reminiscent of the early George Washington Smith style

 The original alcove was boxy and clad with outdated wood paneling.

-California Spanish style home designs often include indoor living areas adjacent to outdoor patios and covered loggias.
+California Spanish-style home designs often include indoor living areas adjacent to outdoor patios and covered loggias.

 I captured this photo while the Casa Corazon covered patio and hardscapes were under construction.